hmchen47/Programming/WebDev/Frontend-W3C/3-HTML5AppGame/02f-GameProg.md

 We have not yet investigated how this works, nor have we built it into the small game engine we started to build in earlier chapters.
 First, let's explain how to use "sprites" in JavaScript and canvas.

+#### Notes for 2.6.1 Introduction

++ Sprite animation
+  + using components from a collection of animation frames
+  + animation effect: drawing component images, rapidly, one-after-the-other